ThibaultFriedrich/install/README.md

 # install-workstation

-Tutorials to install and setup operating systems for workstations
+Tutorial to install and setup operating systems for workstations

 ## systems